Kwaku Danso-Boafo: University of Ghana

-From 1982 to 1985, he played several roles in the university including serving as the General Secretary of the University Teachers Association of Ghana (UTAG), Legon Chapter and a member of the national UTAG executive committee.
+From 1982 to 1985, he played several roles in the university, including serving as the General Secretary of the University Teachers Association of Ghana (UTAG), Legon Chapter, and as a member of the national UTAG executive committee.
 Within that same period, he was a fellow of Akuafo Hall and a member of the University Admissions Committee.
 Danso-Boafo also took on other teaching assignments including serving as a visiting lecturer at the Rural Development College which is now the Institute of Local Government Studies at Madina and Ghana Armed Forces Staff College at Teshie.

 Clark Atlanta University

 Danso-Boafo moved to the United States to teach at the Atlanta University, later Clark Atlanta University in Atlanta, Georgia from 1986 to 1997 and from 2001 to 2005.
 At the university, Danso-Boafo assumed several roles, most notably serving as the Head of Department of Public Administration from 1989 to 1990 and Head of the Post-Graduate Program in International Affairs and Development from 1991 to 1997 and for a second tenure from 2002 to 2005.

 In 1994, Danso-Boafo attained the academic rank of Associate Professor.